 The School Counseling Program at Mercy High School promotes the academic, social, spiritual, and emotional development of all students.
 The program is designed to meet the needs of the students and assist them in developing a foundation for personal success as they become life-long learners.
 Students develop the skills essential for making informed, realistic and healthy choices for personal decisions, career choice and college selection.

 College and career planning is an ongoing process beginning freshman year with the creation of a personal resume of high school activities, the use of career interest inventories and standardized tests.
 Resources are available for continuation of the process through training and use of Naviance at each grade level.
 Sophomores can identify their learning style and research career options.
 Juniors take the PSAT/NMSQT, begin the college planning process and prepare for the ACT.
 Seniors begin the college application process, as well as search for scholarship and financial aid opportunities.
-Our School Counselors arrange opportunities for students to meet with college representatives at Mercy and encourage students to arrange campus visits.
+Our Guidance Department arranges opportunities for students to meet with college representatives at Mercy and encourages students to arrange campus visits.
 Several group presentations are held during senior year to support the college and scholarship application process including evening events for students and their parents.
 Additional support of the college planning process is available to students and parents through Naviance as well as newsletters for juniors, seniors, and their parents.

 Our Guidance Department welcomes emails, phone calls, and are available for meetings by appointment.
 Students are encouraged to take advantage of the resources available through Naviance and the Guidance link on The Flutter.